kubernetes/autoscaler/vertical-pod-autoscaler/docs/examples.md

 The container template specifies resource request for 500 milli CPU and 1 GB of RAM.
 The template also specifies resource limit of 2 GB RAM.
 VPA recommendation is 1000 milli CPU and 2 GB of RAM.
 When VPA applies the recommendation, it will also set the memory limit to 4 GB.

-## Capping to Limit Range

-The container template specifies resource request for 500 milli CPU and 1 GB of RAM.
-The template also specifies resource limit of 2 GB RAM.
-A limit range sets a maximum limit to 3 GB RAM per container.
-VPA recommendation is 1000 milli CPU and 2 GB of RAM.
-When VPA applies the recommendation, it will set the memory limit to 3 GB (to keep it within the allowed limit range) and the memory request to 1.5 GB ( to maintain a 2:1 limit/request ratio from the template).

-## Resource Policy Overriding Limit Range

-The container template specifies resource request for 500 milli CPU and 1 GB of RAM.
-The template also specifies a resource limit of 2 GB RAM.
-A limit range sets a maximum limit to 3 GB RAM per container.
-VPAs Container Resource Policy requires VPA to set containers request to at least 750 milli CPU and 2 GB RAM.
-VPA recommendation is 1000 milli CPU and 2 GB of RAM.
-When applying the recommendation, VPA will set RAM request to 2 GB (following the resource policy) and RAM limit to 4 GB (to maintain the 2:1 limit/request ratio from the template).

 ## Starting multiple recommenders